reactome-idg/idg-homepage/README.md

 ```
 npm install -g @vue/cli
 ```
-clone the project, cd into the directory, and follow the Project setup steps

 ## Project setup
+Clone the project, cd into the directory, and follow the Project setup steps!

 ```
 npm install
 ```